aws-samples/aws-get-started-workshop/content/03-dev/06-reference/03-using-aws-services/cloud9/02-create-cloud9-environments.md

 |**`Platform`**|If you would like to use an Amazon Linux platform, it's recommended that you select **`Amazon Linux 2`**.|
 |**`Network settings`**|The shared development VPC should be pre-selected.
 You can select any of the shared development private subnets.|

-## Limitations of using Cloud9 in your team development environment
+## 3. Review limitations of using Cloud9 in your team development environment

 In your Cloud9 environment, the EC2 instance has an EC2 instance profile and IAM service role `AWSCloud9SSMAccessRole` associated with it.
 Since the IAM service role is fixed, you as a builder do not have access to change it.
 Consequently, your Cloud9 environment might be constrained by the actions in can perform in your team development AWS account.

-## Using Cloud9
+## 4, Review Cloud9 user guide

 See the [AWS Cloud9 User Guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) for information on using Cloud9.

+## 5. Consider optional set up steps

 ### Update Your Bash Prompt